radiocosmology/alpenhorn/doc/demo.rst

 alpenhorn per se, but an import detect extension may be implemented which inspects the data of the files being imported, if desired.

-We’ll continue this demo by creating files with the above-mentioned naming conventions, without much concern about the file contents.
+We'll continue this demo by creating files with the above-mentioned naming conventions, without much concern about the file contents.

 Auto-importing files and lock files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let’s start with auto-importing files.
+Let's start with auto-importing files.
 When auto-import is turned on for
 a node, like it has been for our ``demo_storage1`` node, then files will
 automatically be discovered by alpenhorn as they are added to the node
 filesystem.